Mayday (2021 film): Plot

 June, now a mechanic, who she tells about her plan to leave the island.

-June warns her that she is like a star, and if she leaves it will be like a star dying, everything around it gets pulled in, and they all disappear, everyone on the island will just be snuffed out of existence.
+June warns her that she is like a star, and if she leaves it will be like a star dying; everything around it gets pulled in, and they all disappear, everyone on the island will be snuffed out of existence.

-Despite that June also tells Ana that to get through the storm she will need precise calculations.
+June also tells Ana that to get through the storm she will need precise calculations.

-Ana returns to the sub and tells Gert and Bea she has changed her mind and isn’t leaving, but Gert reveals they already know what will happen and they still want her to try.
+Ana returns to the sub and tells Gert and Bea she has changed her mind and isn't leaving, but Gert reveals they already know what will happen and they still want her to try.

-Ana asks them to come with her but they tell her they can’t.
+Ana asks them to come with her but they tell her they can't.

 They tell Ana she can go and protect other girls from becoming like them, victims of men.

 They then show Ana that they have already spoken to all of the other camps on the island and they are all in support of Ana leaving.

 Gert, Bea, June and Ana, with the help of the other camps via the radio, track the storms and formulate a plan to get Ana through the storm and back to the point she entered.

 They think they have kept it all a secret from Marsha, but she has actually been listening to them via the radio.

-She confronts Ana and tells her she can’t believe that after everything she has given her, after making her a hero, she wants to go back to a kitchen, Ana replies that she’s made her into a psychopath and Marsha says it’s the same thing.
+She confronts Ana and tells her she can't believe that after everything she has given her, after making her a hero, she wants to go back to a kitchen.
+Ana replies that she's made her into a psychopath and Marsha says it's the same thing.

 She tells Ana that she is going back to so much darkness and Ana tells her that in the dark she will see the stars.

-Ana and Bea lie in bed, Ana tells Bea she doesn’t want to leave her, and Bea says she will go first and to close her eyes, Bea then disappears.
+Ana and Bea lie in bed, Ana tells Bea she doesn't want to leave her, and Bea says she will go first and to close her eyes, Bea then disappears.

-June, Gert and Bea check all of the perimeters are correct and tell Ana it’s time.
+June, Gert and Bea check all of the parameters are correct and tell Ana it's time.

-They watch from the control room as Ana jumps into the sea and swims towards the storm but gets caught in a rip tide she gets pulled under, loses consciousness and starts to drown.
+They watch from the control room as Ana jumps into the sea and swims towards the storm but she gets caught in a rip tide, is pulled under and starts to drown.

 Marsha gets on the radio and encourages her repeating the same message Ana heard on the radio in her dream.

-Ana is able to float to where she needs to be and finds Demitri floating there, as she reaches him she is transported back to the hotel.
+Ana is able to float to where she needs to be and finds Dimitri floating there; as she reaches him, she is transported back to the hotel.

 The film ends with Ana walking into the banquet hall where Dimitri is DJing.

 She approaches the microphone and opens her mouth to sing.